 So, you've decided to Suffer with a CycleOps Trainer.
 Marvelous!
 We hoped you picked worthy trainers like the Magnus or Hammer.
+Please note that we do not support the Powerbeam Pro.

 There are a few things you need to do before you begin your journey into Sufferlandria in search of Honor, Pain, and Glory.